MachinesAreLearning/DeepReinforcement-Continious-Control/README.md

 The DDPG is implemented in Python 3 using PyTorch.

-The full report can be found here. (https://github.com/kinwo/deeprl-continuous-control/blob/master/Report.pdf)
+The full report can be found here. (https://github.com/rrishi2/DeepReinforcement-Continious-Control/blob/master/report.pdf)

+Code log is placed here.(https://github.com/rrishi2/DeepReinforcement-Continious-Control/blob/master/Continuous_Control_Code_Run.pdf)

 ### The Environment